-GCSE Art and Design
+GCSE Art and Design - Art or Graphic Communication

 Examination board: OCR Examinations: 10 hr practical examination in April of year 11.
 This runs across two school days and takes place in the specialist art room.
-Paper released January 1st where pupils are given a choice of starting points for this exam project.
+Paper released January 2nd where pupils are given a choice of starting points to focus on for this exam project.
 40% of overall mark Non-examined assessment: Coursework portfolio derived from centre-determined starting points which pupils choose from in year 10.
 Focus on exploration, research, acquisition of techniques, skills and outcomes.
 Single project with defined structure and progression evidenced towards final outcome.
 Flexible presentation options.
 60% of overall mark